SaraRands/sararands-site/kap.md

 I didn’t enter this field expecting to practice with psychedelics.
 What shifted my perspective were the profound, rapid changes I saw in clients’ well-being, along with the growing body of research supporting ketamine for treatment-resistant depression, persistent self-criticism, trauma, and meaning-related distress.

 KAP is an emerging field, and I take its ethical responsibilities seriously.
-I am completing training through [Polaris Insight Center](https://training.polarisinsight.com/) — widely regarded as one of the leading programs in ketamine-assisted psychotherapy — to ensure my work is grounded, thoughtful, and aligned with best practices as they continue to develop.
+I am completing training through [Polaris Insight Center](https://training.polarisinsight.com/)---widely regarded as one of the leading programs in ketamine-assisted psychotherapy---to ensure my work is grounded, thoughtful, and aligned with best practices as they continue to develop.

 ---